-Android and Apple products are acceptable and must have mobile broadband capabilities.
+Android and Apple products are acceptable.
 Please see below for example products:

-- Android – Example products include phones and tablets from Acer, ASUS, Google, HTC, and Samsung.
+- Android – Example products include tablets from Acer, ASUS, Google, HTC, and Samsung.
 Android operating system version 8.x or higher is required.

-- Apple -Example products include the iPhone and iPad of various generations.
-Apple operating systemversion 1O.x or higher is required.
+- Apple -Example products include the iPad of various generations.
+Apple operating system version 1O.x or higher is required.

-- Microsoft – Products such as Surface, Surface Pro, and Lumia devices are NOT supported as multiple software applications required for the program are not currently compatible with Windows operating systems.
+- Microsoft – Products such as Surface, Surface Pro, and Lumia devices.

-- Students are required to have the laptop computer and mobile device in their possession at the time of the DNP Nurse Anesthesia Program Orientation.
+- Students are required to have the laptop computer and tablet device in their possession at the time of the DNP Nurse Anesthesia Program Orientation.

 - Software is required that enables viewing and editing frequently used file types including Microsoft files (Word, PowerPoint, and Excel) and portable document files (PDFs).
 Even while using the most compatible applications, some software and applications may not be fully compatible with all hardware and across all platforms.
 For example, Adobe Flash files may not run on some Apple and Android operating systems.
 In these situations where incompatibility results, it is the resident’s responsibility to view any required files utilizing compatible hardware or utilizing the South College computer laboratory.
 All assessments, with the exception of certain lab exams, contributing to >5% of the final course grade will be administered via a secure-testing computer software.
 At the beginning of the student’s first quarter of the program, they are required to download and register ExamSoft testing software.
 Tablets and mobile devices cannot be used for computer-based testing.